 Over one hundred books have been published under his own name and pseudonyms.
 That does not count his five dozen plus short stories and hundreds of articles and columns.

 Dusty and his wife, Pat, reside next to Beaver Lake east of Springdale, Arkansas, that is whenever they aren’t off at speaking engagements or writing conferences, announcing rodeos or chuckwagon racing, or researching for western novels.
 He and his wife have two wonderful daughters, Ann and Rhonda, two great sons-in-law, and four super grandkids.

-If he can steal some time, he also like to fish for trout on the Buffalo River.
+If he can steal time to do it, Dusty likes to fish for trout on the White River in Arkansas.